Bedrock-OSS/bedrock-wiki/docs/meta/style-guide.md

 ## Folder Structure

 -   No spaces in your file paths. `use_underscores`.
 -   No `CAPITALS` in your identifiers, file names, or folder names.
+'BP' and 'RP' folder names may use capitals.
 -   The total character length of any path must not exceed 80 characters (console limitation).
 -   Content folders should use consistent pluralization: Stick with names that are either all plural or all singular, don't mix and match.
 Example: